Ethereum DeFi · UX Case Study · Live on Sepolia Testnet

 Step-by-Step Staking Flow

-The recurring insight "How do I stake my tokens?" shaped a simplified, guided staking flow that reduced mental load.
-Each step is named, numbered, and explained — eliminating the cognitive work users were previously doing themselves.
+The recurring insight "How do I stake my tokens?" shaped a simplified, guided staking flow.
+Each step is named, numbered, and explained — eliminating the cognitive work users were previously doing themselves on competing interfaces.

 02